drchangliu/cs3200f22/README.md

 * Apply understanding of inductively defined data types, pattern-matching, recursion, and programming language semantics to implement an interpreter for an extended arithmetic expression language
 * Apply understanding of type systems, type judgments, and inductively defined typing rules to implement a type checker for an extended arithmetic expression language
 * Apply understanding of programming language design and implementation to extend an existing implementation of a language (parser, type checker, interpreter) to support new language features such as higher-order functions, mutable references, or closures

+## COVID-19 Policies

+If you test positive or need to isolate or quarantine this semester, after you have taken care of yourself and followed all the steps in the OHIO COVID-19 Protocol, please notify me so that we can develop a plan for you to receive the necessary course content.
+COVID-related illness, quarantine, isolation, and remain-in-room directives are legitimate university absences, and I will work with you to manage your academic requirements and connect you to resources.
+If you feel that your class performance is being impacted by COVID-19, please contact Public Health Operations by email (PHO@ohio.edu).
+The University has information about resources available to help with quarantine and isolation here (https://www.ohio.edu/coronavirus/protocol).

+## Accommodation

+Any student who feels they may need an accommodation based on the impact of a disability should contact me privately to discuss your specific needs and provide written documentation from Student Accessibility Services.
+If you are not yet registered as a student with a disability, please contact Student Accessibility Services at 740-593-2620 or visit the office in 348 Baker University Center.